- June 9, 2021

-Traditionally, utilities have relied on a combination of a fence and some type of blind sensor to act as an activity detector, combined with a video security solution to help determine the cause of an alert.
+Traditionally, utilities have relied on a combination of a fence and some type of blind sensor to act as an activity detector, combined with a video camera to help determine the cause of an alert.
 But the reliability of these systems is diminished by the many nuisance alerts they generate, while also falling short of the intent to provide early awareness outside of the fence line for advanced warning and time to respond.

 Assessing Potential Vulnerabilities